 Conversations are best understood in context.

 Insights can certainly be drawn by asking the right questions from gathered evidence.
 But conversations only make sense in context.
 One of the ways we differentiate ourselves is by having robust content storage that lends historical context to the questions our clients ask of the conversations online.
-The Crimson Hexagon library contains 100 billion individual posts covering global social media since 2008 and adding fresh posts at a rate of over 250 million per day.
+The Crimson Hexagon library contains approximately 400 billion individual posts covering global social media since 2008 and adding fresh posts at a rate of nearly 500 million per day.